 FXD vs. TMH

 FXD (First Trust Consumer Discretionary AlphaDEX Fund) and TMH (Toyota Motor Corporation ADRhedged) are both Consumer Discretionary Equities funds - FXD tracks the StrataQuant Consumer Discretionary Index while TMH tracks the Toyota Motor Corporation Local Shares Total Return.
 Both are passively managed.
-At a 0.20 correlation, their price movements are largely independent.
+A 0.73 correlation means they provide meaningful diversification when combined.
 FXD charges 0.63%/yr vs 0.19%/yr for TMH.

 Performance